michaelmayer-hpe/Labs/Docker/README.md

 In that case, have a look at https://www.digitalocean.com/community/tutorials/how-to-configure-the-linux-firewall-for-docker-swarm-on-centos-7

 I recommend that you pass the following commands on all nodes to avoid firewalling issue in the rest of the Lab:

 `#` **`firewall-cmd --add-port=2376/tcp --permanent`**

 `#` **`firewall-cmd --add-port=2377/tcp --permanent`**

 `#` **`firewall-cmd --add-port=7946/tcp --permanent`**

 `#` **`firewall-cmd --add-port=7946/udp --permanent`**

 `#` **`firewall-cmd --add-port=4789/udp --permanent`**

-But you will probablyhave many issues with firewalld later on anyway, so it's worth disabling it now to avoid solving unrelated issues and integration aspect with Docker iptables management (been there done that for hours !).
-And believe me, I don't like that :-(
+But you will probably have many issues with firewalld later on anyway, so it's worth disabling it now to avoid solving unrelated issues and integration aspects with Docker iptables management (been there done that for hours !).
+And believe me, I don't like that :-( (so in our Lab you have peripheral firewall !)

 `#` **`systemctl stop firewalld`**